 In May Tricia was delighted to support and very much enjoyed Hexham Orpheus Choir & Orchestra’s performance of Tippett’s A Child of our Time, with Verdi’s Overture – The Force of Destiny.
 This concert in Hexham Abbey on the evening of Saturday 11th May featured Tricia’s long-standing friends, renowned soloist Graeme Danby (Bass) and Valerie Reid (Alto), with Rachel Dyson (Soprano) and Austin Gunn (Tenor) and a full orchestra.

 On the evening of 21st May at The Sage Gateshead, we were proud to sponsor a wonderful concert with world-renowned pianist Janina Fialkowska in aid of The British Red Cross.
 This included pieces by Mozart, Fauré, Debussy, Ravel and Chopin.
 Fialkowska’s Polish family were saved from starvation and able to survive World War 1 because of their Red Cross food parcels, so there is a very special place in her heart for this wonderful organisation.

 Also supporting The British Red Cross, on Saturday 29th June, Regents Opera Company presented Tosca in the Grand Hall of Kirklinton Hall and Gardens.
 You could picnic under gazebos on the Rose Terrace, enjoy fizz from the Champagne Bar, or stroll in the wonderful grounds of the Hall before the opera, for which the dress code was strictly black tie – our northern take on Glyndebourne!

-As a long-standing supporter and sponsor of both Hexham & District Music Society’s annual season, and Hexham Abbey Festival, Tricia welcomes their forthcoming collaboration.
-The first concert of the Music Society’s 2019/20 season on the afternoon of Sunday 22nd September, will also be part of the Hexham Abbey Festival 2019, and will see the return of the Danish group Kottos, who were a great hit at the Abbey’s Nordic Voices festival.
-Kottos will perform at the Queens Hall, and Tricia is delighted to sponsor this concert.
+As a long-standing supporter and sponsor of both Hexham & District Music Society’s annual season, and Hexham Abbey Festival, Tricia welcomed their recent collaboration.
+The first concert of the Music Society’s 2019/20 season on the afternoon of Sunday 22nd September, was also part of the Hexham Abbey Festival 2019, and saw the return of the Danish group Kottos, who were a great hit at the Abbey’s Nordic Voices festival.
+Kottos' splendid performance at the Queens Hall was very well attended and Tricia was delighted to sponsor this concert.